stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 4. Variants were post-processed using an in-house post-processing pipeline that cleans and annotates variants.
 This pipeline is not currently publicly available.
 5. Depending on cohort, either all variants were manually reviewed by analysts or a subset consisting of all coding variants were manually reviewed.
 6. Filtering:
-   1. If a previous publication for a cohort had a published list of variants based on manual curation, that complete list of variants was used for VCF generation.
+      * If a previous publication for a cohort had a published list of variants based on manual curation, that complete list of variants was used for VCF generation.
+These inlcude the Clinical Pilot and PCGP cohorts.
-   2. If there was not a canonical list of variants for a cohort, automated filtering based on metrics derived from the in-house post-processing pipeline and the input of analysts was applied.
+      * If there was not a canonical list of variants for a cohort, automated filtering based on metrics derived from the in-house post-processing pipeline and the input of analysts was applied.
+These include the G4K and RTCG cohorts.
 7. Variants were then converted to VCF format.
 8. The new VCFs were lifted over to GRCh38_no_alt using [Picard][picard] `LiftoverVcf`.
 9. Variants were then normalized using [`vt normalize`][vt].